m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

-And for an experienced dev chomping at the bit to use advanced libraries or features, the most effective argument you can make is to look at some code under review, and explain exactly how using an applicative functor (for example) would save lines of code.
+And for an experienced dev chomping at the bit to use advanced libraries or features, the most effective argument you can make is to look at some code under review, and explain exactly how using an applicative functor (for example) would save lines of code, or how ordinary good engineering practices like factoring out repeated code naturally lead to using a datatype that already exists in ScalaZ (which happens extremely often).

 ## Notes